-10) Annex: Loss Reporting
+10) Annex: Loss Reporting (As applicable)

-All losses regardless of modality should immediately be reported to FFP as well as be included into quarterly and final reports.
+All losses regardless of modality should immediately be reported to FFP.
 When reporting commodity losses include the type, amount and value of commodity including the reason for the loss.
 For cash and vouchers, losses are defined as any diversion of resource transfers which were intended for participants.
 When reporting CVA losses include value and reason for the loss.

-II) Annex: Commodity Quality and Safety
+11) Annex: Commodity Quality and Safety (As applicable)

 Commodity safety and quality assurance inspection results compared to local country food safety guidance or Codex Alimentarius, as referenced in the Commodity Safety and Quality Assurance section.
 Results must contain aflatoxin levels and moisture content certification.

-Commodity safety and quality inspection certificates will be submitted concurrent with QRs through FFPMIS.
+Commodity safety and quality inspection certificates will be submitted concurrent with QRs through Partner Portal.